 The Bachelor of Science with Honours degree is made up of one full-time year of coursework that includes a research component.
-Subject areas range from Astronomy to Statistcs and a student may complete the programme in two subjects if desired (combined honours).
+Subject areas range from Astronomy to Statistics, and you may complete the programme in two subjects if desired (combined honours).

-For more information about why students should consider studying a postgraduate Science programme at UC, see the Postgraduate Prospectus.
+For more information about why you should consider studying a postgraduate Science programme at UC, see the Postgraduate Prospectus.

-Students who have been granted direct entry to 200-level undergraduate Bachelor of Science courses on the basis of high achievement in university entrance assessments may undertake a Bachelor of Science with Honours after two years' undergraduate study.
+Students who have been granted direct entry to 200-level undergraduate Bachelor of Science courses on the basis of high achievement in university entrance assessments, and completed 240 points including 90 at 300-level, may undertake a Bachelor of Science with Honours after two years' undergraduate study.